In the following tutorial we will explain how to setup an S3 bucket and give us access to it securely.

 We recommend that you encrypt your data in the S3 bucket for increased protection.
 If your data in S3 is encrypted server-side, you would need to add a policy to let us use the encryption key.

 Step 2.
-Update the IAM policy
+Update the role inline policy

-2. Open the IAM console, update the IAM policy (created in Step 2 above) that grants the permissions to read from the bucket to work with the AWS KMS key that's associated with the bucket.
+2. Open the IAM console, update the IAM inline policy (created in Step 2 above) that grants the permissions to read from the bucket to work with the AWS KMS key that's associated with the bucket.

 For the Resource value, enter the AWS KMS key's ARN.